 - ¼ cup coconut milk

-- 1 tbsp cornflour mixed with 4 tbsp water to make a paste
+- 1 tablespoon cornflour mixed with 4 tablespoon water to make a paste

 - Rinse the glutinous rice in a sieve until the water runs clear.1 cup glutinous rice